Grayanotoxin

 Grayanotoxins are a group of closely related neurotoxins named after Leucothoe grayana, a plant native to Japan and named for 19th-century American botanist Asa Gray.
 Grayanotoxin I (grayanotoxane-3,5,6,10,14,16-hexol 14-acetate) is also known as andromedotoxin, acetylandromedol, rhodotoxin and asebotoxin.
 Grayanotoxins are produced by Rhododendron species and other plants in the family Ericaceae.
-Honey made from the nectar and so containing pollen of these plants also contains grayanotoxins and is commonly referred to as mad honey.
+Honey that contains grayanotoxins is commonly referred to as "mad honey".

 Consumption of the plant or any of its secondary products, including mad honey, can cause a rare poisonous reaction called grayanotoxin poisoning, mad honey disease, honey intoxication, or rhododendron poisoning.
 It is most frequently produced and consumed in regions of Turkey and Nepal as a recreational drug and traditional medicine.